SteepAtticStairs/AtticServer/README.md

-This is server code for my website.
+This is the server code for my website.